cedricsam/emoji-lingo/README.md

 # Emoji Lingo for Tidbyt

-This [Tidbyt](https://tidbyt.com/) app displays a random emoji and its unique short text annotation in a given language (only Canadian French for now).
+This [Tidbyt](https://tidbyt.com/) app displays a random emoji and its unique short text annotation in a given language (see `files/supported-locales.txt`).

 Its home at Tidbyt is here: [https://github.com/tidbyt/community/tree/main/apps/emojilingo](https://github.com/tidbyt/community/tree/main/apps/emojilingo)